- Race in Modern America

 My first book, The Gospel of Beauty in the Progressive Era: Reforming American Verse and Values, charts the work of poets, critics, and editors who promoted reform by popularizing poetry.
 They worked behind the scenes to create an institutional infrastructure to support authors who addressed the problems inherent in contemporary life.
 I bring to center stage the story of the editors, anthologists, critics, and writers who believed that poetry reading facilitated self-knowledge and social justice.
 Situated between the genteel tradition and the avant garde, they linked creativity to moral obligation and, in doing so, refashioned Americans' understanding of both modernism and modern life.

 Critical Thinking: In my classes, while we spend a great deal of time exploring the main individuals, events, and ideas that animated moments in the past, I also want students to learn that history is not an inert set of facts and figures; it consists of dynamic moments and causal relationships that need to be interpreted.
 Otherwise, in an age of Wikipedia, why study history?
-In my lecture classes, you will read textbooks (although I know some students may view such books as the intellectual equivalent of Castor Oil, they provide a solid foundation and reference point), primary documents, including letters, speeches, diaries, as well as novels and films (the Chocolate Oblivion Cake of assigned texts).

 Writing: Susan Sontag once said that "Writing is a form of self-mastery" and a wise professor once told me: "When you write it, you own it."
-The ability to write in a clear, compelling manner is a hallmark of a college education.
+The ability to write in a clear, compelling manner is a hallmark of a quality college education.
 The process of composition clarifies your thinking and solidifies your learning.
 Whatever career you choose, solid writing skills will make you stand out.

 Meaning, Value, and Weaving the Pieces Together: These skills can transfer to your everyday lives and career pursuits.
 Whether you are reading newspapers, Facebook posts, or Twitter, you will know to probe evidence and to seek more credible information before drawing a conclusion.
-You will also have a broader historical background with which to explain contemporary debates and you will know how to take a large amount of information and distill it into an organized, coherent narrative.
+You will also have a broader historical background with which to explain contemporary debates and you will know how to take a large amount of information and distil it into an organized, coherent narrative.

 2007-2012 | Assistant Professor of History, Pacific University